jpegMushrum/SomnologBot/README.md

 ## Folder structure
 - venv for virtual environment, that is usual for python.
 - src for sources (scripts, token)
+- db for database (MySQL)

+## Functional
+- Add dream, set it's type, description
+- See your history of dreams
+- See statistic
+- Set notifications, bot will ask you about the dream at a certain time, so you won't forget to add dream

 ## Usage
 1. You need your own bot token, get it there: https://t.me/BotFather